 Author and Journalist

-Neil Irwin is chief economic correspondent at Axios, the digital media company.
-He reports on and analyzes U.S. and global economic trends, the Federal Reserve, financial markets, and more.
+Neil Irwin is the chief economic correspondent at Axios, the digital media company.
+He reports on and analyzes U.S. and global economic trends, the Federal Reserve, financial markets, and how they interconnect.
+He is the lead author of Axios Macro, an e-mail newsletter sent each weekday at noon that is a succinct daily update on the key economic and policy developments that form the backdrop of global business.

 Irwin has an M.B.A. from Columbia University, where he was a Knight-Bagehot Fellow in Economic and Business Journalism.
 His undergraduate studies were at St. Mary's College of Maryland, where he served on the Board of Trustees from 2007 to 2013.